JonnyMurillo288/SixDegreesSpotify/README.md

 - Working with complex real-world data
 - Designing systems for both technical and non-technical users
 - The architecture can scale to cloud deployment using AWS RDS + EC2/Lambda + caching layers.

 ---
+## Functionailty and Performance to Incorporate
+### Backend
+- Send Postgres to AWS
+  - Connect to AWS DB instead of my internal DB
+- Cache artists
+- Intermediate showings

+### Functionality
+- Spotify connection to create a playlist for people
+- Add Photos
+- Add different Connection Types (Producers, etc.)
+- Each node, add their connections from there, just one level for now

+### UI
+- Hover over an artist/song for more information
+- Show progress

+---